juntagrico/juntagrico/docs/reference/permissions.rst

 These permissions can be set when editing an area in the data management ("Datenverwaltung") -> Activity Area ("Tätigkeitsbereiche").
 There you can add a coordinator and distribute the following permissions.

-- Can change description: Coordinator can change the description of this area
+- Can modify area: Coordinator can change the description and the contact(s) of this area
 - Can see members: Coordinator can see the list of members that participate in this activity area
 - Can contact members: Coordinator can see names, email addresses and phone numbers of area participants and can contact participants of jobs in their area
 - Can remove members: Coordinator can remove participants from this area